khulnasoft-lab/design.khulnasoft.com/contents/patterns/new-navigation.md

 1. Global search
 1. User profile
 1. User settings
+1. Help

 ## Behavior

+> Just a brain dump for now

 There is no limit to the number of items listed in the static section.
 Although it is discouraged to use more than 3 total including the landing page specifically in the Admin Area, Groups, and Projects.
 When switching contexts should be to go to the first page listed in the static section.